itsmaxymoo/itsmaxymoo.com/_posts/2022-07-23-marcy-skylight-colden.md

 This year's family vacation is to the beach.
 Great fun, but not much in the way of hard hiking.
 I don't want to take more time off of work, so what's the logical solution?
-Why not leave two days early and do a near-marathon Adirondack hike the day before?
+Why not leave two days early and do a near-marathon Adirondack hike the day before!

 This Adirondack hike had me sleeping in my car the night before -- pretty standard actually.
 My meal the night before was cold prepackaged meatloaf